18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 ## Slurm account

 To run jobs on compute nodes of either cluster, the jobs need to be associated with a slurm account.
 For users that have access to one or more project directories, their slurm accounts have same names as the project directories.
 The slurm account for users without project directories is called scinet.
-On Ceres cluster all users have a default slurm account, and thus when submitting a job, they don't need to specify a slurm account for the job unless they want to associate the job with a non-default slurm account (this concerns only users with multiple slurm accounts).
+On Ceres cluster all users have a default slurm account, and thus when submitting a job, they don't need to specify a slurm account for the job unless they want to associate the job with a non-default slurm account (this concerns only users with multiple slurm accounts; see the [SCINet Ceres User Manual "Slurm Accounts" section](https://scinet.usda.gov/guide/ceres/#slurm-accounts) for how to list and change the default Slurm account).
 On Atlas one needs to specify a slurm account when submitting a job.
 To specify slurm account, either use "`-A <slurm_account_name>`" on the slurm command (srun, salloc, sbatch) or add the following line to your job script:
 ```
 #SBATCH -A <slurm_account_name>
 ```